SerRichard/Translation_ext_ff/README.md

 # Translation_ext_ff

+A firefox browser extension.
-A web extension for the firefox browser.
+This is an example extension written in JavaScript for the firefox browser.